* Trump seeks new "structure" for U.S.-China trade deal

 By Medha Singh

-May 23 (Reuters) - U.S. stocks were slightly lower on Wednesday after President Donald Trump's latest comments fueled skepticism over U.S.-China trade talks and ahead of a Federal Reserve report that could indicate the pace of future rate hikes.
+May 23 (Reuters) - U.S. stocks fell on Wednesday as President Donald Trump's latest comments fueled skepticism over U.S.-China trade talks and ahead of a Federal Reserve report that could indicate the pace of future rate hikes.

 Trump signaled a new direction for the trade talks, saying the current track appeared "too hard to get done", a day after telling reporters that he was not pleased with the recent talks.

-U.S. Treasury Secretary Steven Mnuchin's announcement over the weekend that the two countries had put the prospect of a trade war "on hold" had raised expectations that the world's two largest economies would be able to avert a damaging trade war.
+U.S. Treasury Secretary Steven Mnuchin's announcement over the weekend that the two countries had put the prospect of a trade war "on hold" had raised expectations that the world's two largest economies would avert a damaging trade war.

-The United States is prepared to walk away from negotiations with North Korea if the upcoming talks on its nuclear weapons program head in the wrong direction, said U.S. Secretary of State Mike Pompeo.
+The United States is prepared to walk away from negotiations with North Korea if the upcoming talks on its nuclear weapons program head in the wrong direction, said U.S. Secretary of State Mike Pompeo, while expressing hope the summit will take place next month.

 The latest uncertainty comes as investors prepare to assess the Federal Reserve's May meeting minutes, scheduled for release at 2:00 p.m.
 ET, for indications on how many rate hikes are likely this year.